wso2/docs-choreo-dev/en/docs/ipaas/micro-integrator/develop-integrations-with-integration-studio.md

 WSO2 MI comes with a set of pre-configured settings by default, designed to work in a general context.
 However, these default configurations might not be suitable for every organization's specific needs.
 As a result, it is crucial to modify the default configuration in WSO2 MI to optimize its performance and ensure compatibility with an organization's systems and applications.

-To modify the default configurations in WSO2 MI, users can apply their desired configurations in the instances that runs on the Choreo.
+To customize the default configurations in WSO2 MI, users can apply their desired configurations to the instances running on Choreo.
 To add new configurations, users need to define a `deployment.toml` file in the project sub-path.
-Similar to configuring MI locally, users can apply configuration changes in the `deployment.toml`.
-However, it's essential to apply only the required changes to avoid breaking the internal communication.
-It's worth noting that changing default configurations like port offset, hostname, and other critical settings might break the internal communication.
-Therefore, it's advisable to avoid modifying them unless it's necessary.
+Similar to configuring MI locally, users can apply configuration changes in the `deployment.toml` file.
+However, it is essential to apply only the required changes to avoid disrupting internal communication.
+It's worth noting that altering default configurations such as port offset, hostname, and other critical settings might break internal communication.
+Therefore, it's advisable to avoid modifying them unless necessary.

 Below is a sample `deployment.toml` configuration for configuring JMS transport.
 Refer to the [MI Config Catalog](https://apim.docs.wso2.com/en/latest/reference/config-catalog-mi/) for more information about configuring the Micro Integrator.